cpplibv/libv/LIBV-TODO.md

 	libv.ui: Overlay zoom mouse hovered pixel color display
 	| size = 0, falloff = 1 highlight perfectly the affected pixels

-in hover reset fucks up the manual vars like bg / bar color
-	libv.ui.theme: UI system need a system to communicate states to the style system, like hover, pressed, etc...

-scroll bar change prompts layout, why? should it?
+scroll bar change prompts layout, why? should it? | it does to recache the bar position, we will see

+app.there: --- PAPER ---
-So the way theme generation will work:
+	So the way theme generation works (plan):
 	- lua script containing the styles incl properties and the recepies for the atlases
 	- running the lua script from C++ will generate the atlases and export it into an image and another lua script
 	- from c++ ui run the generated lua script to acquire the theme